 The only promising project that could help is RAD Basic.
 We are staying in contact with the lead developer of RAD Basic and are waiting for early releases of the RAD Basic Compiler that should compile existing VB6 projects into true 64 bit code.
 If it becomes possible, it will help all developers still using VB6.

 You can also read the related discussion on StackOverflow we instantiated trying to find a way to recompile VB6 source code for 64 bits:

 Does iGrid work well in 64-bit Windows?

-If we look at the problem of the 64-bit OCX grid control from all points of view and analyze what the market can offer (we mean both free and non-free grid products), we may come to a conclusion that practically all grid controls remain 32-bit and most likely we will never see their native 64-bit implementations.
+If we look at the problem of the 64-bit OCX grid control from all points of view and analyze what the market can offer (we mean both free and non-free grid products), we may come to a conclusion that most grid controls remain 32-bit and most likely we will never see their native 64-bit implementations.
 Thus, if we need to write an app that uses OCXs and can work both in the 32-bit and 64-bit editions of Windows, perhaps, the smartest choice is to use a 32-bit OCX grid that is still supported, has no compatibility issues with 64-bit Windows and implement main modern OS features like visual styles.
 10Tec iGrid OCX is one of those few products.